didoslavov/rButler/README.md

 ## Project Overview

 **rButler** project aims to enhance household organization, fostering better communication and cooperation among its users.
 Whether it's planning a shopping trip or coordinating daily tasks, this platform simplifies the management of household responsibilities in the digital age.

+## Warnings

+1. Best to be used on desctop with resolution 1920x1080
+2. Developed on Mozilla Firefox (latest version)
+3. Tested on Chrome (latest version)

 ## Key Features